 Indigo, a dye that’s been used for centuries produces an incredible dark blue color.
-The dye is derived from the leaves (not the flowers) Indigofera tinctoria plant.
+The dye is derived from the leaves Indigofera tinctoria plant.

-The leaves “are soaked in water and fermented in order to convert the glycoside indican naturally present in the plant to the blue dye indigotin” (Wikipedia: Indigofera tinctoria).
-This dye is used in our 100% Lokta Computer and Printer Paper which creates a one-of-a-kind blend of color, tradition, and use for the modern age.
+The leaves Soaking the leaves in water ferments and converts the glycoside Indian in the plant to the blue dye.
+Indigo and our 100% Lokta Computer and Printer Paper creates a one-of-a-kind blend of color, tradition, and use for the modern age.

 Packet of 25 Sheets

 One of the world’s most unique printer and craft papers.
 Please note that color can vary from season to season, making each batch unique and special.